richardhenyash/perkulater/README.md

 ## Business Objectives ##
 Although the business is fictitious at this stage, the following business objectives have been considered as part of the overall development strategy:
-* Provide a high quality, well designed online shop that enables secure purchases, inspires confidence in the quality of the product, and increases the likelyhood of repeat purchases and subscriptions.
+* Provide a high quality, well designed online shop that enables secure purchases, inspires confidence in the quality of the product, and increases the likelihood of repeat purchases and subscriptions.
 * Provide the ability and incentivise customers to leave positive feedback and reviews on the products, to inspire confidence in new customers.
 * Grow the brand over time, starting with coffee beans and ground coffee and scaling up to add more products as the brand grows.
 * Track sales data to inform future business strategy.